My Quiet Kitchen

 I did make a completely different version one day with almond flour and applesauce, and they had potential!
 But we really enjoy the flavor bananas bring to the recipe, so they won out in the end.

-• 2 very ripe bananas - the sweeter and more fragrant the bananas are the tastier the cookies will be.
+• 2 very ripe bananas - the sweeter and more fragrant the bananas, the tastier the cookies will be.

-• pea protein powder - I use Anthony's brand unsweetened pea protein; if you choose a flavored protein powder you can slightly reduce the amount of sugar.
+• pea protein powder - I use Anthony's brand unsweetened pea protein.
+If you choose a sweetened, flavored protein powder you can reduce the amount of sugar slightly, and add a few more oats or other dry ingredient if the dough seems too moist.

 • baking powder

-• mini or regular chocolate chips - these are optional but do taste great; Enjoy Life brand makes vegan, allergy-friendly mini chocolate chips
+• mini or regular chocolate chips - these are optional but delicious!
+Enjoy Life brand makes dairy-free, allergy-friendly mini chocolate chips that work well here.

 See the recipe card below for amounts and full instructions.

-showing the thickness of the cookie batter inside a mixing bowl.
+Thick protein cookie batter in a glass mixing bowl.

 1. First, peel and mash the bananas.
 Whisk in the sugar, vanilla, and peanut butter.